She also runs Polyglott Language Services at Bryggen

 Myself and Roar Eliassen, and our trusted accountant

 I am an illustrator & small business owner from Bergen, Norway.
-I run my own shop & studio and make stuff happen at Bryggen, and I work as an illustrator for organizations, publishing houses, stage shows and magazines.
-My clients include Bergens Tidende, Aschehoug, Festspillene i Bergen, NRK, Skald, MoldeJazz, and several other magazines and publishing houses.
+I have since 2006 worked full time as an illustrator for organizations, publishing houses, stage shows and magazines.
+My clients include Bergens Tidende, Aschehoug, Festspillene i Bergen, NRK, UiB, Skald, MoldeJazz, and several other magazines and publishing houses.
 Since 2011 I've run my own shop & studio at Bryggen in Bergen.

 Illustration have always been my passion, and even if I have a long list of studies within the field of visual art and design, my career is a result of the combination of studies in school, personal studies, the people I've worked with, and the love of the trade.

 So if you really want to see what experience I have, not just a list of schools and customers, have a look at my work projects.
 And of course my side projects Trolldomsakademiet, Jul på Bryggen, Bergen Game Jam, and Piratfestivalen

 Here is a list of articles about me and my work, and collaborations I have participated in:Bergens Tidende Sept 2014 about my shop and local businesses at Bryggen in Bergen.